wmatthew/milestones/README.md

 # Milestones
 You probably don't have a birthday this week, but maybe you're turning *one billion* seconds old.
 Isn't that worth celebrating?

-Or maybe it's your 12,345 month anniversary?
+Or maybe it's your 12,345 hour anniversary?

 Or your house is 22,222 days old?